-Framework Guidelines on harmonisation of national tariff structures and regulatory framework for investments
+Framework guidelines on harmonisation of national tariff structures and regulatory framework for investments

-Although the development of Framework Guidelines on harmonisation of national tariff structures was initially foreseen in the 2013 Work Programme, it was later postponed and included in the 2014 Annual Work Programme by the "Final review of the Agency's Work Programme for 2013", adopted by the Administrative Board on 4 December 20134.
-The "Scoping for Framework Guidelines on Rules on Harmonised Electricity Transmission Tariff Structure" will be prepared according to the revised "Commission's annual priority list" and the revised timeline indicated in the Three-Year Plan.
+Although the development of FG on harmonisation of national tariff structures was initially planned in the 2013 Work Programme, it was later postponed and included in the 2014 Annual Work Programme by the 'Final review of the Agency's Work Programme for 2013', adopted by the Administrative Board on 4 December 2013.
+The 'Scoping for Framework Guidelines on Rules on Harmonised Electricity Transmission Tariff Structure' will be prepared according to the revised 'Commission's annual priority list' and the revised timeline indicated in the Three-Year Plan.